 Players sort the cards in their hands simultaneously to form battle plans, then announce "ready to battle".
 The dealer counts down: "3, 2, 1, Battle".
 On "battle", all players must play at least 1 card face down in individual Battle Stacks.

-Programmed Actions: Combining Special Forces in clever ways — and deploying them at the right time — is key to victory.
-The game has loads of replay value as you will constantly find yourself in new and unique situations — lots of laughs are guaranteed as your carefully crafted battle plans work out beautifully or are completely shot to pieces by enemy forces!
+Programmed Actions: Combining Special Units in clever ways — and deploying them at the right time — is key to victory.
+The game has loads of replay value as you will constantly find yourself in new and unique situations.
+Lots of laughs are guaranteed as your carefully crafted battle plans work out beautifully or are completely shot to pieces by enemy forces!
+Even when you lose a battle you will laugh at how it happened.

 During the last year of the war there are only 2 Nation Cards to fight over, worth double points.
-This keeps the game exciting to the very end as even players who are far behind have a theoretical chance of winning, especially if there's also a "Natural Resources" card in play.
+This keeps the game exciting to the very end as even players who are far behind have a theoretical chance of winning, especially if there's also a "Natural Resources" (Double Points) card in play.

-After 4 years and 11 historic battles, the player with the most Domination Points is declared the winner of Highest Bidder: World at War.
+After 4 years and 11 historic battles the player with the most Domination Points is declared the winner of Highest Bidder: World at War.

 Highest Bidder: World at War is a fun and exciting game as the core game play is varied and offers plenty of strategies and tactical decisions.
 But for a bigger experience, check out the Ultimate Warfare edition.